 This download frenzy has also had a huge impact on agriculture, with mobile app stores now overflowing with applications specific to our industry.
 But for every useful app, there are likely several that will be abandoned after one use.
 Consider 53% of ag retailers say they are using less than 20% of the total number of agriculture-related apps they’ve ever downloaded on their tablets on “at least a weekly basis,” according to a recent CropLife Media Group study.

-So to help you choose the right agriculture apps for your already overpopulated mobile device, I’ve researched the latest ones to hit the market.
+To help you choose the right agriculture apps for your already overpopulated mobile device, I’ve researched the latest ones to hit the market.
 For the purpose of this list, I selected apps that were introduced — or significantly updated — in 2013 and have a good chance of helping ag professionals do their jobs more efficiently in 2014.
 View the slideshow below to see which apps made the cut.

 CropLife magazine.
 Okay, so I’m being slightly biased here.
 But CropLife magazine IS the trusted, exclusive information source serving the agricultural distribution channel.
 Retailers, distributors and manufacturers in the agriculture market rely on CropLife to understand how trends and events both inside and outside the industry will impact their businesses and the farmer-customers they serve.
 This free app combines the content that our audience respects and trusts with the interactivity and convenience of the iPad.
 Learn more here.